mautic/mautic-community-handbook/pages/13.contributing/06.Writer/docs.md

 ---

 We appreciate your interest in contributing to Mautic!
 Improving existing content is an excellent way to begin contributing.
-We are always looking for people to help us with writing content for mautic.org, our marketing and communications, and our social media campaigns.
+We are always looking for people to help us with writing content for documentation, our marketing and communications, and our social media campaigns.

 The Education Team maintains the following documentation resources: